frederic-perez/AmE-dictionary/data/dictionary.md

 __uneventful__ _adj_ :two: /ˌʌnɪˈvɛntfʊl/ Ordinary, routine, or quiet.
 Lacking in important or interesting occurrences; routine: _an uneventful day._
 __unexampled__ _adj_ Without precedent; unparalleled. _Syn_ new
 __unfailing__ _adj_ _Unfailing support._
-__unfathomable__ _adj_ :six: Impossible to ever understand.
+__unfathomable__ _adj_ :seven: Impossible to ever understand.
 Fathoms are seafaring units of measure equaling about six feet.
 So something that is unfathomable is also immeasurable, especially when it comes to depth. _For most people, the field of quantum mechanics is unfathomable._
 __unfazed__ _adj_ :nine::m: /ʌnˈfeɪzd/ Not disconcerted; unperturbed. _Her criticism left him quite unfazed._ :es: Sus críticas le dejaban tan pancho. _She was completely unfazed by the extraordinary events._ _They are unfazed by all fof this._ :es: Se quedó como si nada ante unos sucesos tan extraordinarios.
 __unfeasible__ _adj_ _Syn_ infeasible
 __unfettered__ _adj_ :nine::m: /ʌnˈfɛtəd/ /un-FET-erd/ Not kept under retraint; uninhibited. _Exposed to unfettered political advocacy._ _Unfettered by commutes._ _Unfettered flow of information._ _Unfettered travel._
 __unflagging__ _adj_ :two::hammer:
 __unflappable__ _adj_ :seven::hammer: _Jim was unflappable._ _Unflappable team._
+__unfledged__ _adj_ Not having the feathers necessary to fly.
+Used of a young bird. _Syn_ immature
 __unflinching__ _adj_ :three: Showing neither fear nor indecision; resolute. _Syn_ unintimidated, unshrinking, unblinking
 __unfold__ _v_ :nine::m: __1__ To open or spread out or be opened or spread out from a folded state. __2__ To reveal or be revealed: _the truth unfolds._ _Mysteries unfold._ __3__ To develop or expand or be developed or expanded.
 __unfolding__ _n_ A developmental process.